savantcare/emr/ptclient/cts/book/README.md

-There are 10 chapters.

 Each chapter will teach you one more concept.

-By the time you understand the 10 chapters and write them yourselves you will be a vueJs master.
+By the time you understand these chapters and write them yourselves you will be a vue / vuex / vuex-orm / sequzlize / elementio / rowstatus master.

 Read the following before starting to do these 10 chapters: